False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Details of the simulation Technique

-In this section, we describe the method of calculating the false alarms in strong lensing using the tool \texttt{GLANCE} from the very scratch.
-This includes how the events are generated and selected, how their sky-localizations have been overlapped and finally how the cross-correlation is performed on the events with comparable in-band durations.
+In this section, we describe the method for calculating false alarms in GO-lensing using the tool \texttt{GLANCE} from the very scratch.
+This includes how the events are generated and selected, how their sky-localizations have been overlapped, and finally how the cross-correlation is performed on the events with comparable in-band durations.

-\begin{enumerate} \item \textbf{Generation of GW events}: We use GWSIM package \cite{Karathanasis:2022hrb}, to get a set of BBH merger events given cosmology model and BBH population parameters, given a 3 yrs observation period with 0.75 duty factors in a combination of three detectors: H1, L1 and V1.
+\begin{enumerate} \item \textbf{Generation of GW events}: We use \texttt{GWSIM} package \cite{Karathanasis:2022hrb}, to get a set of BBH merger events given cosmology model and BBH population parameters, given a 3 yrs observation period with 0.75 duty factors in a combination of three detectors: H1, L1 and V1.
 The waveform model for the GW used here is \texttt{IMRPhenomPv2} \citep{Husa:2015iqa, Khan:2015jqa}.
 The 64s long data chunks are sampled at 2048Hz.
 The minimum frequency for the GW waveform generation starts at 20Hz with a reference frequency of 50Hz.

 \item \textbf{Selection of GW events}: We use publicly-available O4 noise sensitivity curves of the H1, L1 and V1 detectors \citep{O4_noise} to generate time-domain noise.
 We generate Gaussian noise in the time-domain and injected the signals of each event and calculate the matched-filter SNR \footnote{The matched-filter SNR calculates the noise-weighted overlap between the template and the data.
 Mathematically, the square of the matched-filter SNR is given by $\rho^2 = 4\, \mathrm{Re}\left[\int_{f_{\min}}^{f_{\max}} \frac{s(f) h^{*}(f)}{S_N(f)}\, df\right]$, where $s(f)$ is the frequency-domain data and $h^{*}(f)$ is the complex conjugate of the template waveform. $S_N(f)$ denotes the noise power spectral density (PSD).
 The noise-weighted overlap integral is performed in the frequency domain between $f_{\min}$ and $f_{\max}$, $\mathrm{Re}$ denotes the real part of the complex integral.
 Higher values of the matched-filter SNR indicate a better match of the data with the template waveform.} for all these events and select the events with matched-filter SNR $\geq 8$ in at least two detectors to look for false lensing alarms from confident GW sources only.